-Best Irish Soda Bread Recipe!
+World’s Best Irish Soda Bread Recipe

 During college I celebrated St. Patrick’s Day the way any collegiate would – drinking lots of green beer.
+But I wasn’t a complete heathen.
+The night had to start with proper meal at an Irish pub.

-When the server placed the Irish Soda Bread on the table I happily dug in, forewarning my friends to get ready for the best, moist, goodness ever.
+When the server placed the soda bread on the table I happily dug in, forewarning my friends to get ready for the best, moist, goodness ever.
+I immediately spit it out, swearing to my friends I would make them a”real” Irish sweet bread so they could experience what bread heaven tastes like.

 Turns out the recipe I grew up on wasn’t exactly from the old country.
 You see, Mom used a smidgen more sugar than traditional recipes.

-Irish soda bread typically has a hard crust with a tangy, moist interior.
+Soda bread typically has a hard crust with a tangy, moist interior.
 It’s considered a quick bread because baking soda is used to leaven the bread instead of yeast.
+Soured milk or buttermilk is used to activate the baking soda and gives a nice, moist crumb.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)